Diegoberamendi/Water-reservoir-Volume/readme.md

 # 4. Example

-Given a Digital Elevation Model (DEM) **./dem.tif** of a particular area, calculate the volume of water-reservoir respect the red dam axis, which goes from point A to Point B, at a maximum elevation of 3226 masl with contour lines every 2 m.
+Given a Digital Elevation Model (DEM) **./dem.tif** of a particular area, calculate the volume of water-reservoir respect the red dam axis, which goes from point A to Point B, at a maximum elevation of 3226 masl with contour-lines every 2 m.
 See Figure below.